PulsarcGame/Pulserv/README.md

-# Pulserv ~ A serverside platform for PulsArc.
+# Pulserv ~ A serverside platform for Pulsarc.

 ## Aims:
 - Map Database